WIAA readjusts, sets May 4 as deadline for spring championships

 Hoffman said that an ideal world that would mean the normal spring championships that are held at the end of May, but he said that was contingent on securing venues and officials.

-The WIAA had originally set an April 24 as the guideline for still having spring state championships.
+The WIAA had originally set an April 24 as the guideline for still having spring state championships after Gov. Jay Inslee announced March 13 that all schools would close for six weeks because of the coronavirus outbreak.

 If school returns after May 4, Hoffman said the WIAA is looking into holding some sort of local or regional competition to give everybody the chance to compete this spring.